jangamaniketa/jangamaniketa/README.md

-# Hi, I'm Aniket Jangam! 👋
+# Hi, I'm Aniket Jangam!

-**Assistant Professor (Electronics & Telecommunication Engineering) | Aspiring Data Scientist**
+**Assistant Professor | Python, SQL, C | Data Science & Machine Learning**
-*“Educator and researcher transitioning into Data Science, passionate about leveraging data to solve real-world problems and inspire innovation.”*
+*“Educator and researcher, passionate about leveraging data to solve real-world problems and inspire innovation.”*

 ---

-## 👩‍🏫 About Me
+## About Me

-I am currently an Assistant Professor in Electronics and Telecommunication Engineering, exploring the dynamic world of Data Science and Machine Learning.
+I am currently an Assistant Professor, exploring the dynamic world of Data Science and Machine Learning.
 Passionate about teaching, research, and creative pursuits, I am dedicated to using data-driven approaches to solve real-world challenges and inspire the next generation of innovators.

 ---

-## 🛠️ Skills & Technologies
+## Skills & Technologies

 - **Programming:** Python, SQL, C, C++
 - **Data Science:** Data Analysis (in progress), Machine Learning (in progress)